MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 ### Partially migrated actions

-The following actions will be migrated from the WA processes to the respective desktop flows.
+The following actions will be migrated from the processes to the respective desktop flows.
 However, one or more of their parameters will not be transferred at all or with the same value.
 Some cases might be handled by applying manual rework in the designer.

 - Azure: Create Azure Session
     - Non Migratable Properties: Username, Password (for option Authentication Type: With Service Principal)